Bamseee/esx_piketen/README.md

 # fxserver-esx_piketen
+THIS IS A SHIT SCRIPT DOWNLOAD IT ONLY IF U ARE STUPID!

 FXServer ESX Piketen

 This script is only in swedish so u need to translate it by your self if u wanna